Can A Dog Can Affect Your Home Insurance?

 - American Staffordshire Terriers

-What if you have a dog that many insurers do not allow?
+What if you have a dog that some insurers don’t allow?

 How to help prevent dog bites

-When you have guests at your house, teach them how to interact with your dog correctly.
-The Ontario SPCA and Humane Society has these safety guidelines:
+When guests visit your home, it’s important they understand how to interact with your dog safely.
+The Ontario SPCA and Humane Society recommend the following safety guidelines:

-- Teach kids to be safe around dogs and treat all animals with respect.
+- Teach children to approach dogs calmly and treat animals with respect.

-- Do not tease, chase, or yell at a dog.
+- Never tease, chase, or yell at a dog.

-- Do not crowd or corner a dog so they do not feel defensive.
+- Do not crowd or corner a dog.

-- If a dog gets too excited or becomes aggressive, stand still with your arms folded inwards and avoid eye contact.
-The dog will lose interest and walk away.
+- If a dog becomes aggressive, stand still, fold your arms inward, and avoid eye contact.

-- Pet dogs on the chest or the side of the neck but not over the head.
+- Pet dogs on the chest or side of the neck rather than over the head.

-- Take a dog training class when you adopt a dog.
+- Enroll in a dog training class after adoption.

 Other News